pixcept/ioBroker.plenticore/README.md

 The adapter should fill some objects under the plenticore.X object tree.
 Some of those are read-only, e. g. the current PV output or home power consumption.
 Others are changeable, e. g. the battery's minimum SoC or the battery management modes.
 I tested the adapter on the Plenticore Plus 10.

-I have not yet implemented all the API endpoints, especially the energy flow statistics that are used for the "statistics" page on the web interface.
-Also the adapter is highly lacking translations as I am completely new to developing for ioBroker.

 ## Objects

 Following is an excerpt of the most important objects used and filled by this adapter.
-All Settings marked with `[**]` should be editable but not all of them were tested and there may be (and will be) bugs.
+All Settings marked with `[**]` should be editable but not all of them were tested and there might be bugs.

 ### plenticore.X.devices.local